programarivm/money-pattern/README.md

 > The short answer: to reduce the attack surface of your app.

-`moneyphp/money` assumes that very huge amounts of money are going to be handled by default, considering that you are bypassing the limit established by `PHP_INT_MAX`.
+`moneyphp/money` assumes that very huge amounts of money are going to be handled by default, considering that the limit established by [`PHP_INT_MAX`](http://php.net/manual/en/reserved.constants.php) is to be bypassed.

+> **PHP_INT_MAX** (integer).
+The largest integer supported in this build of PHP.
+Usually int(2147483647) in 32 bit systems and int(9223372036854775807) in 64 bit systems.
+Available since PHP 5.0.5

 More specifically, the `Money` class internally picks [BC Math](http://php.net/manual/en/book.bc.php) or [GMP](http://php.net/manual/en/book.gmp.php) by default if detecting those PHP extensions, as it is shown next.

 ### `src/Money.php`